 Learning & Teaching Activities

-There will be a practical assignment involving programming work related to the textbook material.
+There will be a practical assignment in two parts, involving programming work related to the textbook material.

-Collaborative learning is supported through on-line discussion forums on the School of Computer Science's Moodle web site.
+Collaborative learning is supported through on-line discussion forums on the MyUni course page.
 Teaching staff will participate in the discussion forums.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-- Workshops: 2 hours contact per week, plus associated preparation and review
+- Lectures: 2 hours contact per week, plus associated preparation and review

-- Assignment: Approximately 2 to 3 hours per week
+- Assignments: Approximately 2 to 4 hours per week